mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 ![](assets/alerts-custom-action.png)

-Alerts on custom actions are resolved when:
+Alerts on custom actions are resolved when, over the last 5 minutes:

-* Over the last 5 minutes, there has not been any error on that custom action (or errors below the 1% threshold).
+* there has not been any error on that custom action (or errors below the 1% threshold),

-* No profile reached that custom action.
+* Or, a profile reached that custom action.

 The I/O event subscription name corresponding to the custom action alert is **Journey Custom Action Failure**.

 ## Read Segment Trigger Unsuccessful {#alert-read-audiences}

 This alert warns you if a **Read Segment** activity has not processed any profile 10 mins after scheduled time of execution.
-This failure can be caused by technical issues, because the audience is empty.
+This failure can be caused by technical issues, or because the audience is empty.

 ![](assets/alerts1.png)